 - Whether you are here as an individual or part of a couple or a family it is important that you are entering the process positively to look at what you may be able to change to improve your relationship with yourself and with others.
 Your counsellor is trained and experienced in assisting you to work through issues and situations and you should have confidence in their ability to assist you on this journey.

 As part of the process you will be provided with a ‘Coming to Counselling Contract’ – this will outline what Relate NI can provide to you and what we need you to agree to in order to make the most of the counselling intervention.
 This also has details of how we work with you as a client, with your personal information and we use it to gain your consent to do that work.
+As part of the initial assessment session, couples will also have an opportunity to have some individual time with the counsellor.
 We also provide you with details of our comments, complements and complaints policy.
 We are keen to hear your views about our service and use this to gather your feedback.